isetareh/cpp-project/README.md

 ### `shape.h`

-The `shape.h` header file extends 2D shapes into 3D and provides functions to create 3D shapes, compute their volume, and calculate their surface area.
+The `shape.h` header file extends 2D shapes into 3D shapes via a height and density parameter, calculate their volume, surface area and mass.

 #### Key Functions